 The Wire Mesh cage is a little disappointing.
-But honestly, it’s better than a lot of observation towers that are behind Glass/Perspex, certainly from a photo point of view as Glass just reflects the light and is frankly a nightmare!
-While the wire mesh obstructs the view slightly, there are windows in the mesh, the perfect size to poke a camera out of and snap unobstructed shots from all sides of the Deck.
-The mesh could actually be removed, as there are above waist-high barriers and this is all that is needed really to stop people falling, however, the mesh is in place for a reason, we come to later.
+But honestly, it’s better than a lot of observation towers that are behind Glass/Perspex, certainly from a photo point of view as Glass just reflects the light and is frankly a nightmare!..take the Highroller for example!
+While the wire mesh obstructs the view slightly, there are multiple windows in the mesh, the perfect size to poke a camera out of and snap unobstructed shots from all sides of the Deck.
+The mesh could actually be removed, as there are above waist-high barriers and this is all that is needed really to stop people from falling, however, the mesh is in place for a reason, which we come to later.

-Finally the whole “surrounded” by taller buildings rubbish!
-The View from the top is magnificent! one of the best in Vegas.
-It towers over the Bellagio fountains, provides fantastic views both up and down the strip with fantastic perspectives on most of the hotel complexes, the foyer of Ceasers Palace, Planet Hollywood, The cosmo, with the MGM, Mirage, Mandalay Bay and other off into the distance, And of course stunning views of the Paris Hotel and Pool deck itself.
+Finally the whole “surrounded” by taller buildings is rubbish!
+The View from the top is magnificent!
+One of the best in Vegas.
+It towers over the Bellagio fountains and provides fantastic views both up and down the strip with fantastic perspectives on most of the hotel complexes, the foyer of Ceasers Palace, Planet Hollywood, The Cosmopolitan, the MGM, The Mirage, Mandalay Bay, and others off into the distance, And of course stunning views of the Paris Hotel and Pool deck itself.

 Know a better view in Vegas? let us know!

 Eiffel Tower at Night